-So here’s our top tips to help make the transition to your new home as straightforward and stress free as possible.
+So here are our top tips to help make the transition to your new home as straightforward and stress-free as possible.

 There are many outgoings to consider when moving house.
 It’s easy to lose track of how much money you’re spending when you’re busy piling your life into boxes!
 To avoid overspending, it’s essential to budget your expenditure to ensure that you can cover all of the important costs.
 It may be worth using a ‘moving cost calculator’ in advance of your move.
 This will help you work out an estimate of how much your move will cost so that you can keep organised and budget accordingly.

 Sometimes a move sneaks up on us, forcing us to move last minute, which generally leaves everyone involved feeling overwhelmed and stressed.

 Giving yourself plenty of time to get organised before the big move is the key to reducing stress.
 If you plan far enough in advance you can ensure that you designate a sufficient amount of time to complete each item on your task list.
 It will also allow you enough time to collect all of the necessary materials needed for your move.
 If you can plan ahead, try to allow yourself at least 8-12 weeks.
 This should be enough time conquer each task calmly and efficiently.